gavinrozzi/grwebsite/content/project/ocradiolive.md

 This website uses software defined radio (SDR) technology to process the streams of digital data produced by the Ocean County trunked radio system.
 The SDRs record radio transmissions and upload them to the site's server, which allows them to easily be played and archived online.

-The system has a major advantage over all traditional forms of radio scanning as it uses "time shifting" like a DVR does when recording multiple overlapping TV shows, ensuring that no transmissions are missed, since traditional scanners can only hold on one channel - potentially missing other calls.
+The system has a major advantage over all traditional forms of radio scanning as it uses "time shifting" like a DVR does when recording multiple overlapping TV shows, ensuring that **no transmissions are missed**, since traditional scanners can only hold on just one channel - potentially missing other calls that could be taking place on different talkgroups.

 This system is powered by multiple R820T SDRs running on a desktop computer and connected to the front-end web server accessed by end users.